hewner/csse290-git/ClassOutline.md

 ### editing commits

 Note that it will dump you out, after the edited commit.
-So if you want to change things you have to use commit &#x2013;amend.
+So if you want to change things you have to use commit --amend.

 ### splitting a commit

-Say you want to do the opposite of squash &#x2013; you want to take a singular commit and split it into two separate commits.
+Say you want to do the opposite of squash -- you want to take a singular commit and split it into two separate commits.
 There's not direct command in interactive to do it, but you can easily use "edit" to do it by hand.

-1.

-Take the commit you want to split and "edit" it in rebase interactive
+1. Take the commit you want to split and "edit" it in rebase interactive

         edit 310154e updated README formatting and added blame

-1. It's going to start you after the commit, so you must undo the commit:
+2. It's going to start you after the commit, so you must undo the commit:

         git reset HEAD^

-This will leave the change unstaged.
+3. This will leave the change unstaged.

         git add <WHATEVER>

-Add what you want to be in the first commit.
+4. Add what you want to be in the first commit.

         git commit

 Then repeat the process for the others.
-When you're finished, do a git rebase &#x2013;continue
+When you're finished, do a git rebase --continue

 ## filter-branch